ericawall/javascript-testing/README.md

 ## Project Goals

-The goal of this project was to create an interactive and user-friendly version of the well-known Hangman game.
+The goal of this project was to create a simple, interactive and user-friendly version of the well-known Tetris game.

 ### User Goals